RSE/PSHE

 Assessment

-As a whole school, a record is kept (on CPOMs) of any behaviour or attitudes that do not fit our curriculum intent and intervention can be put into place to further develop our pupil’s empathy and tolerance.
+As a whole school, a record is kept (on CPOMs) of any behaviour or attitudes that go against our curriculum intent and intervention can be put into place to further develop our pupil’s empathy and tolerance.

 Resources